 When it comes to phone photography, the best handsets to choose are good all-rounders with fast focus and decent low-light performance.

-Contrary to what you might have been told, don't get hung on on how many megapixels a camera lens has.
-And while dual-camera set-ups are currently very fashionable, they don't always mean better images.
+Contrary to what you might have been told, don't get hung on on how many megapixels a camera has.
+And while dual- and even triple-camera set-ups are currently very fashionable, they don't always mean better images.